|Click here to see WHAT’S ON YOUR BALLOT?||¿Qué hay en tu papeleta?|

 VOTING BEFORE ELECTION DAY

 Follow these steps to vote early in-person.
-See complete list of qualifying reasons and multiple locations and times (even some evenings and Saturdays) for early voting on the Early Voting page of this website.
+See complete list of qualifying reasons and multiple locations and times (even some evenings and Saturdays) for early voting on the Early Voting page of this webpage.

 Step #1 Plan when and where you will vote early in-person.
 Just show up.
 No advance paperwork is necessary.